 P.O.
+Box 850170

-Box 850170 New Orleans, LA 70185-0170 504-486-4871
+New Orleans, LA 70185-0170

 Located on the campus of Xavier University, WORK-SHOP WAY® is an entire system of education in which human growth is central to the process.
-Its Five Freedoms nurture the needs of all learning styles.
+Its styles.
 WORKSHOP WAY® offers consulting and training services for educational professionals and entire school systems.